 - Or the wires emerge out of the toes, which represents a significant disability and an additional portal of entry for germs (infections).

-- Or the structure is not sustainable and must be unburdened for weeks in the heel shoe or even plastered.
+- Or the structure is not sustainable and must be unloaded for weeks in the heel shoe or even put in plaster.

 Mostly, however, the operations have more than one drawback - and a single method, though it is still common in many places, cannot be enough to correct all misalignments.